 And now the officially correct thing to do is to turn everything on its head and make the following definition.

-Then one goes on to say that it is traditional to write instead of
+• Then one goes on to say that it is traditional to write y=f(x) instead of (x,y)\in f.
+Equivalently, we define f(x) to be the unique y such that (x,y)\in f.

 That will probably provoke a lot of disagreement, so let me qualify it slightly.
 It is useful for some purposes to “reduce everything to sets”.
 If I am working on the foundations of mathematics and I show that every statement to do with functions can be translated into an equivalent statement to do with sets, then I have shown that if I can sort sets out then I don’t have to do any further work to sort out functions as well.
 But in what one might call “everyday mathematics” I think that the definition of functions in terms of subsets of Cartesian products is of no use whatsoever.